AshwiniChilukuri/DistributedDenialof-Service/README.md

 - will list all the slaves connected to the master in the format SlaveHostName IPAddress SourcePortNumber RegistrationDate

 ii.
-Connect IPAddress/HostnameofSlave/all TargetHostName/TargetIPAddress TargetPortnumber Number ofConnections -Establishes number of connections to the target host
+Connect IPAddress/HostnameofSlave/all TargetHostName/TargetIPAddress TargetPortnumber Number ofConnections
+- Establishes number of connections to the target host

 iii.
 Disconnect IPAddress/HostnameofSlave/all TargetHostName/TargetIPAddress TargetPortnumber
 - Closes all the connections to the given Target